-- Keep the load forward.
-Pack heavier items in the front of the tank bag.
-Lighter items such as your sleeping bag, ground pad or tent, should be packed on a luggage rack behind you.
-Try to place the load over, or in front of, the rear axle.
+- Try to place the load over, or in front of, the rear axle.
 Mounting loads behind the rear axle can affect how the motorcycle turns and brakes.
 It can also cause a wobble. - Plan your route and length of each day's riding segment and allow plenty of time for breaks.
-Poor weather, breakdowns, and fatigue are always possible.

-- Consider selecting some interesting secondary roads to occasionally reduce the monotony of the highway. - Start as early in the morning as possible.
-When you are fresh, you ride at peak performance.
-For most riders, this is usually between 6 a.m. and 11 a.m. - then, take a good hour's break for lunch.
-Your energy will pick up again in the afternoon. - Don't forget sun protection in the summer.
+Poor weather, breakdowns, and fatigue are always possible. - Consider using secondary roads occasionally to reduce the monotony of multi-lane highways. - Take a short break every hour or so.
+Eat healthy snacks and drink plenty of water. - Don't forget sun protection in the summer.
 Some combinations of riding gear can leave your neck exposed, risking sunburn. - If you wear a backpack, be sure it is securely attached to you.
 Try to adjust the shoulder straps so that the backpack rests lightly on the seat.
 This will reduce the tension in your neck and shoulders. - If you have a tank bag, be sure it is securely mounted and does not obstruct your view of the controls or instruments.
 If necessary, pack it only partially full.
 When strapping the tank bag in place, make sure it does not catch any of the brake lines or cables in the area of the steering head. - Secure loads low, or put them in saddlebags.
-Attaching a load to a sissy bar raises the motorcycle's center
+Attaching a load higher raises the motorcycle's center of gravity and can upset its balance.